 - 2nd year students who want to add to try Greek after a year of Latin, or begin Greek alongside further study of Latin.
 Students will need to have completed the Latin Language module in a satisfactory manner with a minimum of 70% overall.

 - First year students who can demonstrate that they are likely to be able to learn Greek successfully or Latin .
 Evidence might be an A level in a classical or modern language or Latin GCSE.
-Otherwise, first year students generally take Latin which provides a better foundation for taking up Greek in their second year

 - Third (or fourth) year students who have been studying Latin for two years and who have done well in both years.